 As we head into 2013, Mosaic is highlighting the exciting state of solar in this multi-part video blog series.
 Each video features employees discussing what Mosaic’s model brings to the solar and finance industries.
-For more, watch earlier videos on solar as an asset class and solar as the new normal.

-Video by: Peter DiPrinzio and Mark Romanov.
-Photos courtesy of Mosaic.
+Video by: Peter DiPrinzio and Mark Romanov

-This article originally appeared on Mosaic's blog.
+This article was originally published at Mosaic's blog.